 Below is the current Collective Agreement between the River East Transcona Teachers’ Association and the River East Transcona School Division.
-If you have any questions regarding the interpretation of this agreement, please call the RETTA office at (204) 661-1823
+If you have any questions regarding the interpretation of this agreement, please call the RETTA office at (204) 661-1823 – You can download a PDF copy of the collective agreement by clicking here.

 It is the intent and purpose of the parties to this agreement (hereinafter referred to as this agreement) to promote and improve the working relations between the River East Transcona School Division and the River East Transcona Teachers’ Association of The Manitoba Teachers’ Society, to establish an acceptable salary schedule and other conditions of engagement resulting from the operation of said agreement, and to provide a basis for both parties to improve the professional and academic services rendered to the school children and the citizens of River East Transcona School Division.